SDC-Automation-AB/dslink-java-v2-simulator/README.md

 that generates random data with data labels within fixed ranges and exposes these values via DSA to DGLux.
 Values would mostly be read only, however several would also allow a nonparsistant SET capability to allow users using the DSlink to experiment with Setting values in a DSLink from DDGLux.
-(Noted as Mock settable)
+(Noted as Mock settable, Default values are set.
+If on setting value which is not in provided range, then it will set to default value)

 If you are not familiar with DSA and links, an overview can be found at [here](http://iot-dsa.org/get-started/how-dsa-works).